WILLFX/decentralized-moderation/README.md

                                    → M4 mainnet
 ```

-The independent review is a gate within M4 rather than a separate milestone.
+An independent review is a gate within M4 rather than a separate milestone.
 It
 assesses the contracts and cannot supply a measurement, so nothing downstream of it
 proceeds until the measured values exist.
 Conducting it earlier yields an earlier
 answer on the code without shortening the sequence above.